quaylas/qs.teamsitegenerator.wk10/README.md

   ## Installation

-  This application runs oono Node.js and uses the Inquirer module.
-Visit their website (http://www.nodejs.org/download/) for download and installation instructions.
+  This application runs on Node.js and uses the Inquirer module.
+Visit [their website](http://www.nodejs.org/download/) for download and installation instructions.
 Once you've installed Node.js, clone the repository and install its dependencies by running '$ npm  install' in the command line.

   ## Usage